-- 10.1 Efficient Use of Groundwater - 10.2 Controlling and Preventing Waste of Groundwater - 10.3 Control and Prevent Subsidence - 10.4 Conjunctive Use of Surface and Groundwater - 10.5 Develop a Management Strategy to Address Drought Conditions - 10.6 Address Natural Resource Issues That Impact the Use and Availability of Groundwater and Which are Impacted By the Use of Groundwater - 10.7 Conservation of Groundwater including Recharge Enhancement, Rainwater Harvesting, Brush Control, and/or Precipitation Enhancement of Groundwater Resources in the District - 10.8 Mitigation & Desired Future Conditions of Groundwater Resources - 10.9 Desired Future Conditions of Groundwater Resources - 10.10 Alternative Supply - 11.
+- 10.1 Providing the Most Efficient Use of Groundwater - 10.2 Controlling and Preventing Waste of Groundwater - 10.3 Controlling and Preventing Subsidence - 10.4 Addressing Conjunctive Surface Water Management Issues - 10.5 Addressing Drought Conditions - 10.6 Addressing Natural Resource Issues That Impact the Use and Availability of Groundwater and Which are Impacted By the Use of Groundwater - 10.7 Addressing Conservation Recharge Enhancement, Rainwater Harvesting, Precipitation Enhancement, and/or Brush Control - 10.8 Mitigation & Desired Future Conditions of Groundwater Resources - 10.9 Addressing Desired Future Conditions of Groundwater Resources - 10.10 Alternative Supply - 11.
 PROJECTED TOTAL DEMAND FOR WATER WITHIN THE DISTRICT - 12.
 PROJECTED SURFACE WATER SUPPLIES WITHIN THE DISTRICT - 13.
 WATER NEEDS WITHIN THE DISTRICT - 14.
 WATER MANAGEMENT STRATEGIES WITHIN THE DISTRICT - 15.
 AMOUNT OF GROUNDWATER BEING USED IN THE DISTRICT ON AN ANNUAL BASIS - 16.
-APPENDIX B: GAM RUN 16-033 MAG & GAM RUN 17-027 MAG - 17.
+MODELED AVAILABLE GROUNDWATER REPORTS - 17.
 ANNUAL AMOUNT OF RECHARGE FROM PRECIPITATION TO THE GROUNDWATER RESOURCES WITHIN THE DISTRICT. - 18.
 ANNUAL VOLUME OF WATER THAT DISCHARGES FROM THE AQUIFER TO SPRINGS AND SURFACE WATER BODIES. - 19.
 ESTIMATE OF THE ANNUAL VOLUME OF FLOW INTO THE DISTRICT, OUT OF THE DISTRICT, AND BETWEEN AQUIFERS IN THE DISTRICT. - 20.
 ESTIMATE OF MODELED AVAILABLE GROUNDWATER IN DISTRICT BASED ON DESIRED FUTURE CONDITIONS. - 21.
 GEOLOGY MAP OF PCCD